Limited forecasts profit for quarter and year below estimates

-(Reuters) - Limited Brands Inc LTD.N on Wednesday forecast profit for the current quarter and fiscal year below analysts’ expectations, and its shares fell 1.3 percent in after-market trading.
+Feb 27 (Reuters) - Limited Brands Inc on Wednesday forecast profit for the current quarter and fiscal year below analysts’ expectations, and its shares fell 1.3 percent in after-market trading.

 Excluding charges for asset impairments, earnings were $1.76 a share.
 Analysts, on average, had forecast $1.74 a share, according to Thomson Reuters I/B/E/S.